zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 ## Introduction

+> **Deep Work: Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
+These efforts create new value, improve your skill, and are hard to replicate.**

+> Deep work is necessary to wring every last drop of value out of your current intellectual capacity.

 > The term “deep work” is my own

-> Deep Work: Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
-These efforts create new value, improve your skill, and are hard to replicate.

 > The reason knowledge workers are losing their familiarity with deep work is well established: network tools.
 This is a broad category that captures communication services like e-mail and SMS, social media networks like Twitter and Facebook, and the shiny tangle of infotainment sites like BuzzFeed and Reddit.
 In aggregate, the rise of these tools, combined with ubiquitous access to them through smartphones and networked office computers, has fragmented most knowledge workers’ attention into slivers.